 I divorced my youngest daughter’s father many years ago.
 He drank and crashed my car drunk with our daughter in it.
 That crash was published in our local newspaper.
 So it is not anything I made up.
 I never looked back once we got divorced.
 I didn’t want him back.
 All I ever wanted was for him to be a father to my youngest daughter.
 That is nothing any mother wouldn’t want for her child.
-So why would a woman he married think I wanted him back?
+So why would my ex husband’s wife think I wanted him back?
 She is dead wrong and always has been.

 He told me all about her after they met.
 She seemed really nice.
 She took on my daughter as if she were her own.
 My youngest daughter enjoyed going to their house to visit.
 His wife actually stepped up and was the one who kept the every other weekend visitation.
 I felt safe sending my daughter with her.
 They eventually married.
 His wife would take my daughter to get her hair cut, they would have a girls day and she even bought her a new winter coat.
 I felt good knowing that not only did my ex find a great person, she was good to my daughter.